Aliases for EXOC2 Gene

 GeneCards Summary for EXOC2 Gene

 EXOC2 (Exocyst Complex Component 2) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Ras signaling pathway.
+Among its related pathways are Ras signaling pathway and Actin Nucleation by ARP-WASP Complex.
 GO annotations related to this gene include protein kinase binding and Ral GTPase binding.

 UniProtKB/Swiss-Prot for EXOC2 Gene